 Hypertension stage 2

 Hypertension can be managed by making lifestyle changes and possibly by taking medicines.
 Your health care provider will help you make a plan to bring your blood pressure within a normal range.
+You may be referred for counseling on a healthy diet and physical activity.

 Take medicines only as told by your health care provider.
 Follow the directions carefully.
 Blood pressure medicines must be taken as told by your health care provider.
 The medicine does not work as well when you skip doses.
 Skipping doses also puts you at risk for problems.